chapel-lang/chapel/.github/ISSUE_TEMPLATE.md

 ## Bug Report
 <!--
-If you are filing an issue that is not a bug report, please feel free to erase this template and describe the issue as clearly as possible -->
+If you are filing an issue that is not a bug report, please feel free to erase this template and describe the issue as clearly as possible.
+-->